The Critical Critic

 There are no need for trappings to express our divinity, we are all we need.
 Our arrival into the earth plane was humble.
 The only physical trapping we had was our body and we leave that behind when we depart.
 What we do leave is our imprint on everyone and everything we come in contact with.

-Everyone throughout all time, when faced with adversity and strife, dreamed of a time when that will not be so.
-When it no longer needs to be an action, belief or consciousness of the world and themselves.
-That acts of power without love are no longer acceptable in our family, our community, country or the world at large.
+Since we first took shape on the Earth plane, when faced with adversity and strife, we dreamed of a time when that will not be so.
+Acts of power without love are no longer acceptable in our family, our community, country or the world at large.
 If enough people become willing to be open minded and raise their awareness of themselves and others, then change will happen without violence or force.

 All it takes is one person to ignite the flame and then pass it to others who have the courage to light a torch from it and pass it on to others with love, hope and faith.